ssyz/fb-appcologybot/README.md

-# Guide for creating your own Facebook Messenger bot!
+# Create your own Facebook Messenger bot!

 In this guide, you will learn how to setup a fully functional Facebook Messenger Chatbot that can be tested in real-time locally.
-The bot in this guide is coded using Node.js.
+The bot in this guide is coded using JavaScript.

 All the files you will need are available above: [index.js](../master/index.js), [package.json](../master/package.json), and [.gitignore](../master/.gitignore)